 Q. I need to build a larger caustic tank that we use to dip our core boxes in to clean them.
 The caustic is heated to about 40 °C with electric immersion heaters.
 I need to know what the best type of stainless would be for this application.Mario Ricci

 Nemak of Canada - Windsor ontario Canada

-Hi Mario.
-I have personally seen many dozens if not hundreds of caustic cleaning tanks used in the electroplating industry made of plain steel.
+A. Hi Mario.
+I have personally seen dozens if not hundreds of decades-old caustic cleaning tanks used in the electroplating industry made of plain steel.
 Although I prefer fiberglass these days, if you're going to make it of metal, I'd say just use plain steel.

 Ted Mooney, P.E.
 RET

 Q. Can we accumulate NaOH at 40 °C and 35% concentration in stainless steel pipe 316L.
 If no, what is the bad effect?mohamed bakry

 A. Hi mohamed.
 I think it will be fine but would be just as fine in plain steel pipe.
 NaOH solutions are not corrosive to steel.